FajerAA4/ICS344_DVSA_Project/lesson-9-dependencies/README.md

 ## Goal & Summary

-The `DVSA-ORDER-MANAGER` Lambda function uses [`node-serialize`](https://www.npmjs.com/package/node-serialize), a Node.js library known for [GHSA-q4v7-4rhw-9hqm](https://github.com/advisories/GHSA-q4v7-4rhw-9hqm) — a **critical Remote Code Execution** vulnerability with no patch.
+The `DVSA-ORDER-MANAGER` Lambda function uses [`node-serialize`], a Node.js library known for — a **critical Remote Code Execution** vulnerability with no patch.
 The library deserializes JavaScript functions encoded with the marker `_$$ND_FUNC$$_`.
 If the encoded function ends with `()`, it becomes an Immediately Invoked Function Expression and runs the moment the payload is parsed.

 The function passes the raw HTTP body to `serialize.unserialize()` with no validation, so an attacker can put arbitrary JavaScript inside a JSON body and have it execute on the Lambda runtime — which means filesystem access, environment variables (Cognito secrets, database creds), and the function's IAM role.